Would Google Build PageRank Sculpting into linkbuilding?

 <a href=”http://www.example.com/” rel=”nofollow”>Link text</a>

 Popular blogging software such as WordPress started automatically including rel=”nofollow” attributes in links from blog comments, and Web encyclopedia Wikipedia started using rel=”nofollow” on all links external to the site.
-Google suggests in their webmaster help pages on nofollow that a rel=nofollow attribute should be used on links that lead to untrusted content, or which might be part of paid advertisements, or links to some pages on your site that aren’t necessary to indexed, such as login pages that only registered users of a site might find value in.
+Google suggests in their webmaster help pages on nofollow that a rel=nofollow attribute should be used on links that lead to untrusted content, or which might be part of paid advertisements, or links to some pages on your site that aren’t necessary to index, such as login pages that only registered users of a site might find value in.

-Another addition to links recently recommended by Google involves something called authorship markup, where you can use both rel=”author” and rel=”me” in certain links to author profile pages and pages written by those authors to help the search engine make associations between authors and the content they’ve created on the Web.
+Another addition to links recently recommended by Google involves something called authorship markup, where you can use both rel=” author” and rel=” me” in certain links to author profile pages and pages written by those authors to help the search engine make associations between authors and the content they’ve created on the Web.

 PageRank Sculpting by Siteowners and SEOs

 Interestingly, one of the named inventors of the newly granted Google patent is the very same Matthew Daniel Cutts.
-The focus of the patent is on adding a way of passing along “opinion” with a link, such as enabling webmasters to decide a percentage of the PageRank that might normally pass through a link, with an attribute that might look something like: “linkweight=0.5”.
+The patent focuses on adding a way of passing along “opinion” with a link, such as enabling webmasters to decide a percentage of the PageRank that might normally pass through a link, with an attribute that might look something like: “linkweight=0.5”.
 To a degree, it looks like a way of enabling a site owner to do some PageRank sculpting.
 Other numbers could be used as well, including no link weight at all, so that a link wouldn’t pass along PageRank.

 The patent is: